Icheon: Ceramic village

 The Icheon Ceramics Village features 300-plus ceramics-making firms in the area of Sugwang-ri, Sindun-myeon, Saeum-dong, and a popular visitor attraction.
 They use traditional skills and produce porcelains in some 40 traditional firewood kilns.
 This pottery is recognized both at home and abroad for its quality.

 The Saeum-dong and Sindun-myeon areas also include a ceramics village with many ceramics stores.
 Potters have researched traditional methods and revived the manufacture of ceramics in the style of Goryeo celadon and Joseon white porcelain here.
 The village is the center of the effort to preserve these traditions.

 UNESCO

-Icheon was designated as a UNESCO Creative City for Crafts and Folk Art, in in 2010.
+Icheon was designated as a UNESCO Creative City for Crafts and Folk Art, in 2010.
 In 2018, the city was elected as the first designated city for Craft and Folk Art among South Korea's creative cities.
 It served as the designated city until September 2021.